andresruizc/ARC-TestDataScience-2/README.md

   - Is: Cumulated hours of snow
   - Ir: Cumulated hours of rain

+  Here's the reference of the dataset to download the link: https://archive.ics.uci.edu/dataset/381/beijing+pm2+5+data

 ## Models

 The project evaluates several machine learning models: